 - File a separate report within 10 days to the Illinois Department of Transportation.

-- Report the damage to your insurance company as soon as possible, which may need to see a crash report, medical bills or other documents.
+- Report the damage to your insurance company as soon as possible, as they may need to see a crash report, medical bills, or other documents.

 Best and Worst States for Drivers: How Does My State Rank?